Hepatitis C Antibody Blood Test with Reflex on Positives

 If Hepatitis C Antibody is reactive, then Hepatitis C Viral RNA, Quantitative, Real-Time PCR will be performed at no additional charge.

-Hepatitis C is a liver disease that is caused by the hepatitis C virus (HCV).
-Hepatitis C is a bloodborne disease and exposure to the blood of an infected person may result in infection.
+Hepatitis C is a liver disease that is bloodborne and is caused by the hepatitis C virus (HCV).
+Exposure to the blood of an infected person may result in infection.
 Abnormal results may require further evaluation by your physician.

-This test is used for detecting antibodies to Hepatitis C virus.
-Since a person with past infection will have a lifelong antibody response, confirmed positive antibody tests mean that at the person had been exposed to the virus at one time or another.
-This test is extremely effective in ruling out HCV.
-The most up to date EIA is capable of antibody detection as early as six-eight weeks.
-Though a negative test at this time can be extremely useful, it is best to wait about three months to avoid the need for a follow-up test.
+This test is used to identify antibodies to Hepatitis C virus.
+Since an individual with a previous infection will have a lifelong reaction to the antibody, confirmed positive testing of the antibody means that at one moment or another, the individual was exposed to the virus.
+In ruling out HCV, this test is highly efficient.
+The most up to date EIA is capable as early as six to eight weeks of antibody detection.
+Although it may be highly helpful to have a negative at this time, it is best to wait about three months to prevent a follow-up test.

-Since as many as 90% of commercial intravenous immunoglobulins test positive for hepatitis C antibody, an artifactual positive can result briefly after transfusion.
+As many as 90% of commercial intravenous immunoglobulins test positive for hepatitis C antibody, so an artifactual positive could result temporarily after transfusion.

-In August 2012, the Centers for Disease Control and Prevention issued final guidance recommending that all people born during 1945-1965 be tested for Hepatitis C virus (HCV).
-An analysis of 1999-2008 National Health and Nutrition Examination Survey (NHANES) data found that 1 in 30 baby boomers is infected with HCV.
-Plus, baby boomers account for approximately 75% of HCV prevalence in the US.
-Many were infected before there was any awareness of HCV or how it is transmitted.
-Furthermore, most are asymptomatic and often unaware of their infection until significant complications from chronic HCV arise.
+In August 2012, the Centers for Disease Control and Prevention released final instruction recommending that all individuals born during 1945-1965 be tested for Hepatitis C virus (HCV).
+An assessment of information from the National Health and Nutrition Examination Survey (NHANES) 1999-2008 discovered that 1 in 30 baby boomers is infected with HCV.
+In addition, baby boomers account for about 75% of HCV prevalence in the US.
+Before there was any awareness of HCV or how it was transferred, many were infected.
+Furthermore, most are asymptomatic and often unaware of their infection until substantial complications are obtained.

 Trusted, Secure, & Confidential

 Shop All Tests